-Deliverables originally scheduled for the period April 1, 2002 - March 31, 2007 are listed in Table 5.
+Deliverables originally scheduled for the period April 1, 2002 - March 31, 2008 are listed in Table 5.

-Subject to review and approval by the Technical and Steering Committees and the CFS, analysis of measurements completed in 2006 for the Gregg spacing trials will be conducted to compare effects of controlled density on stand development with differences previously reported between post-harvest and fire-origin stands.
+Analysis of measurements completed in 2006 for the Gregg spacing trials has been conducted to compare effects of controlled density on stand development with differences previously reported between post-harvest and fire-origin stands.
 The intent is to obtain and report an improved understanding of the cause and implications of developmental differences between stands of harvest versus fire origin.
-Results will be reported to the membership, and a paper will be prepared by the Research and Development Associate in cooperation with the CFS if results merit publication.
+Results will be reported to the membership, and a paper will be prepared by the Research and Development Associate and the Field Coordinator in cooperation with the CFS if results merit publication.